An Adversarial Model for Scheduling with Testing: Introduction

-\paragraph{Related work.} Scheduling with testing can be viewed as a problem in the area of explorable~(or queryable) uncertainty, where additional information about the input can be learned using a query operation (in our case, a test).
+This adversarial model falls in the area of deterministic explorable~(or queryable) uncertainty, where additional information about the input can be learned using a query operation, a test in our setting.
 The line of research on optimization with explorable uncertain data has been initiated by Kahan~\cite{Kahan91} in 1991.
 His work concerns selection problems with the goal of minimizing the number of queries that are necessary to find the optimal solution.
-Later, other problems studied in this uncertainty model include finding the~$k$-th smallest value in a set of uncertainty intervals~\cite{Kahan91,GuptaSabharwal:16:The-update,FederMPOW03} (also with non-uniform query cost~\cite{FederMPOW03}), caching problems in distributed databases~\cite{OlstonW00}, computing a function value~\cite{KhannaT01}, and classical combinatorial optimization problems, such as shortest path~\cite{FederMOCOP2007}, finding the median~\cite{FederMPOW03}, the knapsack problem~\cite{GoerigkGISS15}, and the MST problem~\cite{ErlebachHKMR08,MegowMeisner:17:Randomization,FockeMM17}.
+After the initiation by Kahan~\cite{Kahan91} on selection problems. further problems have been studied in this uncertainty model including finding the~$k$-th smallest value in a set of uncertainty intervals~\cite{Kahan91,GuptaSabharwal:16:The-update,FederMPOW03} (also with non-uniform query cost~\cite{FederMPOW03}), caching problems in distributed databases~\cite{OlstonW00}, computing a function value~\cite{KhannaT01}, and classical combinatorial optimization problems, such as shortest path~\cite{FederMOCOP2007}, finding the median~\cite{FederMPOW03}, the knapsack problem~\cite{GoerigkGISS15}, and the MST problem~\cite{ErlebachHKMR08,MegowMeisner:17:Randomization,FockeMM17}.
 While most work aims for minimal query sets to guarantee exact optimal solutions, Olsten and Widom~\cite{OlstonW00} initiate the study of trade-offs between the number of queries and the precision of the found solution.
 They are concerned with caching problems.
 Further work in this vein can be found in~\cite{KhannaT01,FederMOCOP2007,FederMPOW03}.

 In all this previous work, the execution of queries is separate from the actual optimization problem being solved.
 In our case, the tests are executed by the same machine that runs the jobs.
 Hence, the tests are not considered separately, but they directly affect the objective value of the actual problem (by delaying the completion of other jobs while a job is being tested).
 Therefore, instead of minimizing the number of tests needed until an optimal schedule can be computed (which would correspond to the standard approach in the work on explorable uncertainty discussed above), in our case the tests of jobs are part of the schedule, and we are interested in the sum of completion times as the single objective function.